Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 Because that’s very suspicious.
 A new business usually won’t have that many products to market that fast so it raises suspicion.

 You want to start slow.
-I am not telling you to go over a span of a month but a span of a week until you start heavily investing in advertising.
+I am not telling you to go over a month but a week until you start heavily investing in advertising.

 8. Align your ad with landing page